conversable/developers-community/pages/Documents/ConversationalAI/ConversationBuilder/BotTemplates/full-lead-gen.md

  <td>If you want to display the Product or Service options to your customer, set this to "on".
 Otherwise, set to “off”. </td>
  </tr>
  <tr>
  <td>The following are for web client users only.
-AMB and SMS will be shown automatically.</td>
+Apple Messages for Business and SMS will be shown automatically.</td>
  <td></td>
  </tr>
  <tr>